Ross-Rogerson/recipe-app/README.md

 ![dbd](client/src/images/trello.png)

 ## Build Process: Back-end
-I began by collecting and formatting my data, which took longer than expected.
-Unfortunately, this caused me to miss my initial sprint target deadline and fall behind schedule.

-During this time, I created several models, including the `User` model by extending Django's built-in `AbstractUser`, as well as the `Ingredient` and `Recipe` models.
+I started building several models in the back-end, including the `User` model by extending Django's built-in `AbstractUser`, as well as the `Ingredient` and `Recipe` models.
 I also set up URL patterns, serializers, and views for these models.

-Developing the `Recipe` model posed a particular challenge, as it required the use of the `Constituent` model as an intermediary through the `through` argument.
+Developing the `Recipe` model was an interesting learning experience, as it required the use of the `Constituent` model as an intermediary through the `through` argument.
 This allowed me to store the quantity and unit data of the ingredients specific to each recipe.
 Additionally, I implemented three computed properties on the `Recipe` model to determine the vegan, vegetarian, and gluten-free statuses of recipes based on their underlying ingredients.
 Please refer to the `Recipe` and `Constituent` models below:

 ![code1](client/src/images/code1.png)

 The structure of the `Recipe` model posed interesting challenges when creating a serializer to store data in the database.
 To accommodate both the input of data from the front-end and the database storage requirements, I defined a `ListField` for the `ingredients` field, which consists of a list of ingredient dictionaries.
 Additionally, I set the `ingredients` field to be write-only to exclude it during serialization of existing `Recipe` instances.

 For creating a new `Recipe` instance from the validated data, I utilised the `create` method.
 This method extracts the `ingredients` data, iterates over each ingredient dictionary in `ingredients_data`, retrieves the corresponding `Ingredient` instance from the database using the `ingredient_detail` field, and obtains the `qty` and `unit` fields.
 Subsequently, a new `Constituent` instance is created to associate the ingredient with the recipe.
 Please refer to the `CreateRecipeSerializer` below:

 ![code2](client/src/images/code2.png)